-The first research on mirror neurons began in the 1990's, which is relatively new by scientific research standards.
-In fact, the first research on mirror neurons began by studying non-human primates.
+The first research on mirror neurons is believed to have begun in the 1990s, which can be considered relatively new by scientific research standards.
+Early research on mirror neurons began primarily by studying non-human primates.
 Electrode signals indicated that the same part of the brain fired both when the subjects grabbed an object and when they saw another primate grab the same object.

-Mirror neurons seem to be even more developed in humans than other animals.
-And that is part of what has led some people to claim these neurons are what make us human or led to our unique abilities in language and building civilizations.
-Current research is studying how these neurons may have contributed to empathy and the development of language, as well as possible connections to autism.
+Mirror neurons seem to be even more developed in humans than in other animals.
+That may be part of what has led some people to claim these neurons are what make us human or lead to our unique abilities in language and building civilizations.
+Current research is studying how these neurons may have contributed to empathy and language development, as well as the neurons’ possible connections to autism spectrum disorder.

-As stated, mirror neurons are in the brain.
+Mirror neurons are generally located within the brain.
 Specifically, researchers have found them in the premotor cortex, the supplementary motor area, the primary somatosensory cortex, the inferior parietal cortex, and the medial temporal cortex.

 How mirror neurons are used in psychology

-How exactly are mirror neurons used in the study of psychology?
-One of the concepts being looked at is how the neurons affect our ability to understand the intentions of others.
-Spoken language is an uncommon form of communication, considering that only humans use such a sophisticated language system.
-Other animals tend to communicate via gestures, body language, and sounds.
+How can mirror neurons be used in the study of psychology?
+One of the concepts currently being researched is how these neurons may affect our ability to understand others’ intentions.
+Spoken language can be an uncommon form of communication in the animal kingdom, considering that only humans typically use such a sophisticated language system.
+Other animals tend to communicate via gestures, body language, sounds, or other methods.

-Mirror neurons are also a fascinating area of research when it comes to mental health professionals and counselors.
-It is an important part of a therapist’s job to be able to understand what a patient is feeling.
-It can be difficult for patients or clients to put their feelings into words.
-In those cases, counselors often need to be able to interpret non-verbal cues from the individual.
+Mirror neurons can be a fascinating area of research when it comes to mental health professionals.
+It can be an essential part of a therapist’s job to understand what a client is feeling.
+However, it can often be difficult for clients to put their feelings into words.
+In those cases, therapists often need to be able to interpret nonverbal cues from the individual.

-Mirror neurons are believed by some scientists to provide a biological basis for empathy and social behaviors.
-When we see someone else make a facial expression that we have made before, as an example, we empathize with the emotion associated with that facial expression.
-It is one way we have of interpreting each other’s non-verbal cues.
+Some scientists believe mirror neurons may provide a biological basis for empathy and other social behaviors.
+When we see someone else make a facial expression we have made before, for example, we may empathize with the emotion associated with that facial expression.
+This can represent one method we may use to interpret each other’s nonverbal cues.

-It's only slightly helpful for a therapist to know what an emotion feels like to them.
-What they need to know is what the emotion feels like to their client.
-While empathy is helpful, it cannot be relied on entirely, whether in counseling or everyday interactions.
-We still need to be able to understand that although we may somewhat "get" what someone else is feeling, their experience is not ours.
+It may only be slightly helpful for a therapist to know what an emotion feels like to themselves.
+What they may need to know is what the emotion feels like to their client.
+While empathy can be helpful, it shouldn’t generally be relied on entirely in therapy or everyday interactions.
+We may still need to understand that, although we may somewhat understand what someone else is feeling, their experience may be different from ours.

-What is being mirrored with mirror neurons is the self, not others outside of you who may be making the same actions, gestures, or facial expressions.
-As F. Diane Barth, a licensed counselor and social worker, words it, "what [mirror neurons] actually help us feel are what we would experience if we were in that person's place," not what the other person is feeling.
+Often, in our mirror neurons, what is being mirrored can be the self, not others outside you who may be making the same actions, gestures, or facial expressions.
+Mirror neurons may tell us how we would feel if we were in the place of the other person, but they typically can’t tell us exactly how that other person is feeling.

-This leads to another interesting point in psychology.
-This could be the reason why we guess correctly more of the time when we are interacting with someone whose experiences are like our own.
-We have a more difficult time empathizing with individuals with different life circumstances and histories than ourselves.
-Without finding some common ground, that makes it quite difficult to empathize with individuals who are different from us.
+This could be why we often guess the emotions of others correctly and with more accuracy when interacting with someone whose experiences are like our own.
+We may have more difficulty empathizing with individuals with different life circumstances and histories than ourselves.
+Without finding some common ground, it can be challenging to empathize with others and “read” them correctly.

-It is easily seen that some people are better at finding common ground than others because individuals have varying levels of accuracy in empathizing with another’s emotions.
+Some people may be better at finding common ground than others because individuals can have varying levels of accuracy in empathizing with another’s emotions.

-This where we circle back around to language.
-We may not be able to feel exactly what someone else is feeling but if we can understand that they are experiencing emotion, we can ask them to explain what it is that they are feeling and experiencing.
-This can help people to feel better, and even change their behaviors, even if we don't entirely understand them.
-In the end, people like knowing that they have been understood, whether differences remain or not.
+This is where we can circle back around to language.
+We may not be able to feel exactly what someone else is feeling, but if we can understand that they are experiencing an emotion, we can ask them to explain what they are feeling and experiencing.
+This can help people feel more comfortable with you.
+In the end, people usually like knowing that they have been understood, whether differences remain or not.

-Understanding all of this helps therapists to better interact with clients, and that's one reason that mirror neuron research has contributed significantly to psychology.
+Understanding this can help therapists better interact with clients, which may be one reason mirror neuron research has contributed significantly to psychology.

-Because mirror neurons are responsible for the understanding of social cues, and individuals on the autism spectrum tend to have difficulty interpreting social cues, it makes sense that research for autism and mirror neurons was connected.
-Studies have shown that individuals with autism have reduced mirror neuron function.
+Because mirror neurons are typically responsible for understanding social cues, and individuals on the autism spectrum often have difficulty interpreting social cues, it can make sense that research for autism and mirror neurons may be connected.
+Studies have shown that individuals with autism may have reduced mirror neuron function.

-Because of where mirror neurons are located in the brain, some researchers also hypothesize that they could be linked to other autism symptoms as well, such as an impaired motor or language skills.
+Because of where mirror neurons are located in the brain, some researchers also hypothesize that they could be linked to other autism symptoms as well, such as impaired motor or language skills.
 It should be noted, however, that this does not mean mirror neuron impairment causes autism.
-The impairment is a symptom that leads to the more observable symptoms.
+Instead, the impairment may be a symptom that can lead to more observable symptoms.

-Research on how mirror neurons and autism are connected continue and the answers are not yet conclusive.
+Research on how mirror neurons and autism spectrum disorder may be connected continues, and the answers are not yet conclusive.